Social Summit: From Isolation to Connection

 About the Social Summit

-Strathcona County Family and Community Services will be hosting the inaugural Social Summit: From Isolation to Connection, on December 9–10, 2019 in Sherwood Park, Alberta.
+Strathcona County Family and Community Services hosted the 2019 Social Summit: From Isolation to Connection, on December 9–10, 2019 in Sherwood Park, Alberta.

-The conference creates a space for community practitioners, innovators and change agents like you to think and learn about loneliness and social isolation: an emerging public health crisis at the root of our society’s most challenging problems.
-Come and join other community leaders in listening with your mind and heart.
-You'll be equipped with the tools you need to take action in your work, in your community, and your life.
+The conference created a space for community practitioners, innovators and change agents to think and learn about loneliness and social isolation: an emerging public health crisis at the root of our society’s most challenging problems.

 The importance of connected communities